 8. From Scratch Restaurant

 The name says it all at From Scratch Restaurant.
 This spot offers American favorites prepared from scratch, including vegan and vegetarian options.
-The dining room has a casual vibe, and there’s an outdoor patio as well.
+The dining room has a casual vibe, and there’s an outdoor seating patio, too.
 Fun fact: Guy Fieri made a trip to the restaurant, and it was featured in Season 21 of Diners, Drive-Ins and Dives.

 For a hearty breakfast or lunch, try the huevos rancheros; they’re comforting and delicious.
 The veggie eggs Benedict are a vegetarian favorite.
 For a sweet treat you won’t forget anytime soon, order the banana-walnut pancakes featuring plenty of sliced bananas, large walnut pieces, and real maple syrup.